mrklein/openfoam-os-x/README.md

 Patches for OpenFOAM compilation on OS X. Detailed installation instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## June 29, 2016

+Patches for 4.0 and 4.x (well, slight modification of the last -dev patch).

 ## June 21, 2016

 Updated 3.0.x and dev patches.
 Currently by default foamyMesh is not built, if